 To capacitate the community to utilize resources at optimum level; access into safe water and sanitation; prepare and respond to cope disaster and adapt climate change.

-SUS has been running agricultural activities as cross-cutting issue in all programs.
+SUS has been running agricultural activities through Sabalamby Agricultural Farm (SAF) and as cross-cutting issue in respective programs.

 SUS takes initiative during and after disasters by considering ability, opportunity and limitations such as: Relief, rehabilitation, awareness raising and training.
 SUS provided emergency and rehabilitation services during devastating flood of 1988, 2000, 2004 & 2007 and contributed to SIDR victims at Bagerhat area in 2007.
 SUS extended cold wave support at Atpara, Modon, Kendua upazila of Netrakona district in 1998 and tornado of 2004, 2007, 2014 and flash flood support at Khaliazuri upazila of Netrakona district in 2010.
 During the period, SUS has distributed blankets, food package among SUS operated school students and Tornado/Cold Wave affected people of Netrakona and Mymensingh districts.
 In 2020, Blanket/Food package/Masks/Hand Sanitizer/Soaps and awareness raising leaflets about COVID-19 have been distributed among COVID-19/Cold Wave affected people of Netrakona, Mymensingh and Jamalpur districts.
 In 2021, Masks/Hand Sanitizers and awareness raising leaflets about COVID-19 have been distributed and Cash Support has been provided among COVID-19 affected people of Netrakona, Mymensingh, Jamalpur and Sherpur districts.